logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 I make this contrast because each of the past few years I tend to also dream of larger, [blow up my life](https://sashachapin.substack.com/p/in-praise-of-blowing-up-your-life) style changes.
 I should move to New York -- no, I should move to Taipei!
 Perhaps I should quit my job!
 I have some sense of being stuck in a pleasant, sustainable rut -- perpetually in conflict over whether the grass might really be greener if I could just jump off this (figurative) cliff.
 It feels hard to distinguish whether I'm wisely identifying a difficult but necessary life change, or if I'm just using an escapist fantasy to deflect from some actually difficult inner work.

-In 2023, I very seriously contemplated a move to New York.
+In 2023, I very seriously contemplated moving to New York.
 But in the end I decided to commit to my life in Seattle, reasoning that the changes I wanted to make by moving cities could just as easily happen here as long as I applied myself and made concerted efforts in those areas.
 Looking back on this a year later...
 I don't think much has changed, despite that re-commitment.
 I feel as much of a drive to move cities, and as much of an alienation from Seattle, as I did before.
 But is that because I have accumulated even more wisdom and clarity, or have I just spent another year shielding my ego and identity from that elusive inner work?
 I wish I knew.

 So maybe 2025 will be the year of the non-incremental change, the year I muster the courage to make a big risky scary disruptive change.
-Or maybe it won't and I'll continue to be my normal, risk-averse self.
+Or maybe it won't and I'll continue to be my normal, generally happy where I am, risk-averse self.
 Patterns of behavior can be hard to change.
 Even so, I'm looking forward to taking some time to figure out what's important to me for 2025.

 **Goals for 2024, in retrospect**